 Uses: Reduce the look of fine lines and wrinkles, hydrate, even out texture.

 About the brand: Known for its Insta-worthy packaging, Drunk Elephant offers clean, high-end skincare products—but with a pretty high price tag to match.

 About My Skin: Picky and extremely dry

-Then, I moved on to rose-hip oil.
+So, I moved on to rosehip oil.
 I was instantly drawn to the comforting scent that transported me to a garden, but my skin wasn't having it.
-Here we go again.
 Unfortunately, the particular formula I tried was too fragrant, which my skin never reacts well to, and wasn't as "natural" as it proclaimed to be.
-My skin doesn't feel hydrated enough without an oil, so giving up altogether wasn't an option.
-Up next, then, was a cleanser infused with essential oils.
+My skin doesn't feel moisturized enough without an oil, so giving up altogether wasn't an option.
+Up next, I tried a cleanser infused with essential oils.
 After consulting a few team Byrdie members, I learned that a hefty blend of essential oils can potentially cause more skin irritation.
 Even though essential oils are plant-based, they aren't gentle enough to be used alone and should be diluted first so that they're safe to use on your skin.

 I remained determined to find a compatible oil my skin so desperately yearned for.
 This is when I was introduced to the aforementioned heaven-sent bottle of marula oil.